HackYourFuture/Node.js/week3/week3-homework.md

 Don't edit the html page.
 If you find en error in the page please let me know straight away so I can fix it for everyone.

 I have supplied a skeleton index.js that serves the home page at http://localhost:8080/.
 You can build on it or create your own.

+Please excuse the ugliness of my html!
+I will try to pretty it up later but I will not change any logic.